Bellapais Abbey: Structure

 Behind the sarcophagi there is a door that leads to the canons' refectory.
 The door's lintel contains coats of arms of Cyprus, Jerusalem, and the Lusignans.
-The refectory is Gothic in design and is the finest room in the Abbey.
+The refectory is Gothic in design.
 It includes a pulpit that projects from the north wall, six windows on the north wall that illuminate the space, and a rose window on the eastern wall.
 The room is 30m long and 10m wide, with seven columns that extend from the side walls to support the roof.
-While the canons ate their meals, a lector in the pulpit would read to them from the scriptures or the lives of the saints.
-The six windows provide a lovely view across the countryside to the sea.
+There are six windows.
 A door on the western wall leads to the kitchen and to a cellar built under the refectory.
-The rooms between the refectory and the kitchen may once have been the abbey's lavatories.

 The chapter house is on the eastern side of the cloister, as is the undercroft.
 The chapter house functioned as the abbey's administrative office, and the undercroft contained workrooms.
 The chapter house has an interesting Gothic stone carving.
 The carving depicts a man with a double ladder on his back, a second man between two sirens, a woman reading, two beasts attacking a man, a woman with a rosary, a monkey and a cat in the foliage of a pear tree under which there is a man holding a shield, and a canon wearing a cloak.
-The column in the center of the chapter house may have come from a Byzantine church.
 The canons' cells were on a second floor, above the chapter house and the undercroft.